-Book Description: Learning ACT is a comprehensive and unique workbook, designed specifically for therapists seeking to expand their knowledge of and competency with Acceptance and Commitment Therapy.
-The book provides an overview of the theoretical and philosophical underpinnings of ACT and RFT.
+Book Description: Learning ACT (2nd Edition) is a comprehensive and unique workbook, designed specifically for therapists seeking to expand their knowledge of and competency with Acceptance and Commitment Therapy.
+The book provides an overview of the theoretical and philosophical underpinnings of ACT.
 However, Learning ACT is designed to go beyond the philosophy, theory, concepts, and verbal knowledge of techniques to the actual production of skills and competencies.
 We have deliberately written it in a style that is lightly referenced and accessible because our focus is on the practical.
 Thus, it is our hope that, by reading the book, clinicians will gain not only a basic understanding of the theory behind the therapy, but will be empowered to begin to apply the techniques in their practices.

 Using the book: As many of you experienced with ACT know, ACT is something you “do”, not something you talk about.
 In ACT, it is not only verbal knowledge that will guide you through the therapy; knowing by experience (i.e., experiential knowledge) is also key to understanding and to providing quality therapy.
-There is a strong tradition of experiential learning within the ACT model, both in our work with clients and in our trainings.
+There is a strong tradition of experiential learning within the ACT model, both in our work with clients and in training.
 The Learning ACT workbook is based on this model.
 As such, it is designed to be a highly interactive educational tool.
-Clinicians will learn not only through the material presented but also through their own work with the numerous exercises, role plays, vignettes, and also the extensive DVD that accompanies the book.
+Clinicians will learn not only through the material presented but also through their own work with the numerous exercises, role plays, vignettes, and also the videos that accompany the book.
 Learning ACT is like attempting to learn the violin.
 You can read a book about how to hold the bow or how the musical scales function.
 However, simply reading about playing does not make you a violinist.
 Practice is essential.
 Although reading (verbal knowledge) can teach you “how to hold the bow,” the exercises in this book are designed to help you begin to play the violin (experiential knowledge).